KelvinHere/Yoga_Milestone_4/README.md

 ### Nav bar

+The nav bar appears on every page, it is locked to the top on larger screens and can be scrolled away on smaller screens.
+The basket will display how many items it has inside.
+Each time the navbar is loaded it uses a variable in a context processor in the checkout app called `product_count`, which allows the navbar to always have the information needed, this context processor is documented in the [Solved Interesting Bugs](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/testing.md#solved-interesting-bugs) section of testing.md as an interesting case "Instructor deletes lesson that is already a users basket"

 - Logo Brand is always a link home
 - Navbar expands from burger button on larger screens
-- If logged in shopping cart is always on the navbar and never collapses
+- If logged in basket is always on the navbar and never collapses
-- Shopping cart has "+n" where n is equal to the number of items in it
+- basket has "+n" where n is equal to the number of items in it
 - 'Instructors' link takes user to a list of instructors to chose from
 - If logged in 'Lessons' dropdown gives choice of All / Subscribed / Purchased lessons
 - 'Account' link is personalised if user is logged in and has the following options